DecoraterBot-devs/DecoraterBot/README.rst

 More Documentation on setting that file is `here </Credentials.md>`__.

-After you have configurated the bot with a token you can run the bot with 1 of the following ways:
+After you have configurated the bot with a token you can run the bot like so:

 Windows
 =======

-    with ``DecoraterBot-3.5.bat`` that uses the 32-bit version of the system installed Python 3.5 interpreter on windows.

-    with ``DecoraterBot-3.6.bat`` that uses the 32-bit version of the system installed Python 3.6 interpreter on windows.

-    with ``DecoraterBot64-3.5.bat`` that uses the 64-bit version of the system installed Python 3.5 interpreter on windows.

-    with ``DecoraterBot64-3.6.bat`` that uses the 64-bit version of the system installed Python 3.6 interpreter on windows.
+    with ``DecoraterBot.bat`` that uses the version of python you have on the windows path environment variable.

-Note *Before running any of those above patch files you need to run one of these two batch files to install dependencies on your version of python you installed to* ``%SystemDrive\Python35``/``%SystemDrive%\Python35x64`` *for Python 3.5 or* ``%SystemDrive\Python36``/``%SystemDrive%\Python36x64`` *for Python 3.6*
+Note: *Before running any of those above patch files you need to run this file below to install dependencies on your version of python you installed.*

-    ``install_deps-3.5.bat`` installs dependencies on to the 32-bit version of the system installed Python 3.5 interpreter on windows.

-    ``install_deps-3.6.bat`` installs dependencies on to the 32-bit version of the system installed Python 3.6 interpreter on windows.

-    ``install_deps64-3.5.bat`` installs dependencies on to the 64-bit version of the system installed Python 3.5 interpreter on windows.

-    ``install_deps64-3.6.bat`` installs dependencies on to the 64-bit version of the system installed Python 3.6 interpreter on windows.
+    ``install_deps.bat`` installs dependencies on the version of python you have on the windows path environment variable.

 Linux
 =====